© 2023 Rentokil Initial plc and subject to the conditions in the legal statement.

 A number of treatments are available for control of cockroaches, including sprays, aerosols, dusts and bait.
 In a food processing facility the insecticides used must be permitted for use by the relevant authority and will require competent, trained personnel to apply them.

-Rentokil also has Insect Monitor Units to detect signs of activity.
+Rentokil uses chemical-free control methods suitable for sensitive business environments and Insect Monitor Units to detect signs of activity.

 The impact of a fly infestation on a business is not just a loss of income.

 A number of fly species are attracted to the odours present around food processing plants, including fruit flies, drain flies and filth flies, including house flies.

 Different fly species are attracted to different food products, including fermenting sugars, oils and fats, carbohydrates, and decaying proteins and vegetable matter.

 Fermentation or Vinegar Flies are attracted to fermenting sugary liquids, in which they can feed and breed in very small amounts.
 The liquid can accumulate in: